snsdomains/objects.json/README.md

 # objects.json
-This repository contains the Sui Name Service <a href="https://github.com/snsdomains/domains">domains</a> program auto-generated object & program IDs on the Sui Network.
+This repository contains the Sui Name Service <a href="https://github.com/snsdomains/domains">domains</a> program object & program IDs on the Sui Network.
 These files are automatically generated on release of our program.<br/>

-It is maintained here to allow our partner applications to utilize our latest DEVNET programId & objectIds without having to re-update our <a href="https://github.com/snsdomains/js">client api</a> package every time during devnet.
+It is maintained here to allow our partner applications to utilize our latest DEVNET program & object IDs without having to re-update our <a href="https://github.com/snsdomains/js">client api</a> package every time during devnet.